howbizarre/starter-template-vue-3-bootstrap-5-sass-dark-theme-typescript/README.md

-# Starter template based on Vue 3, Bootstrap 5, SASS and Typescript
+# Starter template based on Vue 3, Bootstrap 5, SASS with Dark Theme and Typescript

 This template should help get you started developing with Vue 3 in Vite and Bootstrap 5 with SASS.
 Also added the new **Dark theme** bootstrap feature.